-The consolidated entity's artwork and collectibles are measured at fair value in accordance with AASB 116 Property, Plant and Equipment and AASB 13 Fair Value Measurement.
+The Consolidated Entity's artwork and collectibles are measured at fair value in accordance with AASB 116 Property, Plant and Equipment and AASB 13 Fair Value Measurement.
 These assets are reported at their revalued amounts, being the fair value at the date of valuation.

-The costs of items acquired during the financial year has been judged by management of the consolidated entity to materially represent their fair value at the end of the reporting period.
+The costs of items acquired during the financial year has been judged by management of the Consolidated Entity to materially represent their fair value at the end of the reporting period.

-The artwork and collectibles is revalued in accordance with the consolidated entity's revaluation policy which is approved by the Board.
-The revaluation process is managed by the Head of Collections & Exhibitions and Head of Business Services and revaluations are approved by the Director.
+The artwork and collectibles is revalued in accordance with the Consolidated Entity's revaluation policy which is approved by the Board.
+The revaluation process is managed by the Collections Manager and Head of Business Services and revaluations are approved by the Director.
 At least once every 5 years, a revaluation is conducted by an external valuer for artworks with higher individual values.
-The remaining items are significantly lower in individual values in comparison to the total value of the collection and are less likely to be subject to material movement in fair value; consequently, those works are generally held at cost (which approximates fair value) but are periodically reviewed for material movements by the consolidated entity's own expert curatorial staff.
+The remaining items are significantly lower in individual values in comparison to the total value of the collection and are less likely to be subject to material movement in fair value; consequently, those works are generally held at cost (which approximates fair value) but are periodically reviewed for material movements by the Consolidated Entity's own expert curatorial staff.